Manufacturer profile

 Connectivity & Smart Home Integration

 How a robot connects to your network and integrates with your existing smart home determines how useful it will be in practice.
-Weave Robotics's robot supports 2 connectivity technologies, and third-party integration.
+Weave Robotics's robots support 3 connectivity technologies, and third-party integrations.

 Wired network connectivity providing reliable, high-bandwidth, low-latency communication for stationary or docked robots.